nasa/astrobee/scripts/docker/readme.md

 Note: integration tests that use Gazebo simulation will be silently disabled when running with `--no-display`.
 To ensure complete testing, run in a host environment that supports X graphics.

+If you care about higher-fidelity replication of CI problems and are willing to wait through a full `astrobee` build, you can also use `build.sh` to invoke `test_astrobee.Dockerfile` itself, like this:

+    ./build.sh --remote astrobee test_astrobee

+Or, if you made changes that affect `astrobee_base.Dockerfile`, you will need to rebuild that locally as well:

+    ./build.sh astrobee_base astrobee test_astrobee

 ## Cross-compile Astrobee (NASA users only)